Gas Fireplace Services and Installation in Colorado

 Media Options

-- Traditional Log Sets: Realistic ceramic or fiber logs replicate the look of a classic wood fire.
+- Traditional log sets: Ceramic or fiber logs that read like a real wood fire.

-- Driftwood: A popular choice for rustic or coastal themes.
+- Driftwood: A favorite for rustic or coastal rooms.

 Surround Materials

-- Metallic Finishes: Sleek, modern finishes for contemporary interiors.
+- Metallic finishes: Clean and modern for a contemporary room.

 Built-In Features